 - Conversely, a deficiency in this key vitamin may be associated with chronic conditions and symptoms like weakness, fatigue and depression.

-- Eating a few vitamin D foods per day can help you easily meet your needs and reduce the risk of deficiency.
+- Eating a few vitamin D foods per day can help you meet your needs and reduce the risk of deficiency.